Maternity Allowance

 What if I’m not eligible for MA?

 If you are not eligible for SMP or MA, you may be eligible for a number of maternity benefits.
 These benefits include Universal Credit and/or Employment Support Allowance.
-If you already have a tax credits award you may be entitled to more help if you have a new baby or during your maternity pay period.

 For more information, see our detailed article on Can I claim benefits if I take parental leave, maternity leave, paternity leave, parental bereavement leave or shared parental leave?